Faboslav/villages-and-pillages/.github/assets/modrinth/description.md

 <h2>⚙️ Compatibility</h2>

-<p>Villages&Pillages is designed to be fully compatible with all world generation mods, and it currently offers enhanced compatibility with the Waystones mod.</p>
+<p>Villages & Pillages is designed to be fully compatible with all world generation mods, and it currently offers enhanced compatibility with the Waystones mod.</p>

 <br>